 “Marketing either works with or against the cognitive biases”

 Neuromarketing is how our minds respond to marketing on a physical level and how the marketing effects our behavior, consciously or unconsciously.
 There are ‘cognitive prejudice ’ built into all of us.
 We can’t help it.
 It is simply the way we are hardwired.
 Marketing either works with or against the cognitive thought.
 So It is up to the creative minds, like you or I, to use this power for good and not evil.

 It’s critical to understand these predispositions, to know how our minds process information & images.
-“The competition for attention is fierce in today’s business world, so knowing what lights up our brains gives our team an edge that can help them win,” says Scott Richards, president of marketing at Faceless Technologies, a full service firm based in Orlando, Florida.
+“The competition for attention is fierce in today’s business world, so knowing what lights up our brains gives our team an edge that can help them win,” says Scott Richards, president of marketing at Faceless Marketing, a full service firm based in Orlando, Florida.

 When people are free to do as they please, they usually imitate each other

 So tap into the mind of your clients and customers with a few simple tricks…

 1: We all have a primitive brain.
 The amygdala controls individuals reactions & emotions, and it works so much faster than our conscious mind.
 In fact, we experience quick gut reactions in 3 seconds or less.
 Emotions make a more lasting impression than rational thought.

 Advice: Aim for a quick gut reaction, & pay attention to how your materials look when glanced at (as opposed to considered, because no one has the time or inclination to do that anymore.)
 Pay attention to the things people see first.